 Parkway South Middle offers six different courses that students can choose from to create their Personalized Learning Pathway.
-These courses meet every other day for a semester.
 Of the six total courses, students take four of them.
-Two of the courses are taken every other day during the same period 1st semester and two are taken every other day during the same period 2nd semester.
-These courses make up one of the eight periods in your student's day.
+Two of the courses are taken 1st semester and two are taken 2nd semester.
+These courses make up one of the eight periods in your student's schedule.
 All students must select Global Studies & World Languages as one of their four Pathway courses.
 Personalized Learning Pathway electives include: